ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 Start an unscheduled broadcast by clicking <samp>Go Live Now</samp> in the [Create New Broadcast window](../011-creating-and-scheduling/).

-To start a scheduled broadcast,click the <samp class="blue">Upcoming</samp> button at the bottom of the Main Window, and then click the desired broadcast in the broadcast list.
+To start a scheduled broadcast, click the <samp class="blue">Upcoming</samp> button at the bottom of the Main Window, and then click the desired broadcast in the broadcast list.

 ![Upcoming Broadcasts](/assets/img/list.jpg "Upcoming Broadcasts")